Azure/azure-sdk-for-net/sdk/extensions/Azure.Extensions.AspNetCore.Configuration.Secrets/README.md

 ## Examples

-To load initialize configuration from Azure KeyVault secrets call the `AddAzureKeyVault` on `ConfigurationBuilder`:
+To load initialize configuration from Azure Key Vault secrets call the `AddAzureKeyVault` on `ConfigurationBuilder`:

 ```C# Snippet:ConfigurationAddAzureKeyVault
 ConfigurationBuilder builder = new ConfigurationBuilder();